How Artificial Intelligence is changing Indian Professionals?

 While true AI systems may not exist at the moment, machines are getting smarter every day and the advancement in big data and machine learning have given us access to tremendous computing power.
 Small and medium enterprise owners can use these resources to aggregate their performance.
 So, that leaves us with the question, ‘Where do we shall stand in terms of individual professional growth in a few years from now?

-Another job market study predicts that 46% of the current and future workforce will be engaged in entirely new jobs by 2022.
+Another job market study predicts that 46% of the current and future workforce will be engaged in entirely new jobs.
 Either these jobs do not exist today or the skill-set requirements for existing jobs will see a radical shift by then.
 However,since these studies are limited in their scope, the implications may not be as extreme as the percentage figure above quotes.
 Yet there is no denying that AI skills are a highly-valued commodity in the job market at present.
 For instance, AI skills have witnessed a 190% growth between 2015 and 2017.